Priority Groundwater Management Areas

 As of July 2009, 18 PGMA studies and five PGMA update studies have been completed.
 Eight study areas were determined to have, or were expected to have, critical groundwater problems and were designated as PGMAs:

-- Bandera, Blanco, Gillespie, Kendall, Kerr, Comal, Hays, and Travis Counties and parts of Bexar County — the Hill Country PGMA (considered two study areas);
+- Bandera, Blanco, Gillespie, Kendall, Kerr, and parts of Comal, Hays, and Travis Counties — the Hill Country PGMA;

 - Parts of Reagan, Upton and Midland Counties — the Reagan, Upton, and Midland Counties PGMA;